DengNaichen/aether/docs/algorithms/question_recommendation.md

 ### Priority 3: New Knowledge

 **Trigger:** Only if no review or remediation nodes are available.
+- [ ] TODO: again, not sure if this makes sense.

 **Goal:** Introduce new concepts when prerequisites are met.